walbourn/walbourn.github.io/_posts/2017-12-15-directx-and-uwp-on-xbox-one.md

 > For Xbox Series S, you should use 1440p (2560 x 1440) instead of 4K, although there's no easy way to detect this platform at the moment within UWP.
 1080p is a reasonable default for this platform as well.

-<h1>HDR</h1>
+# HDR

-UWP on Xbox One apps have limited access to the High-Dynamic Range (HDR) capabilities of the Xbox One S and the Xbox One X. For games looking to implement HDR, contact the <a href="https://www.windowscentral.com/idxbox">ID@Xbox program</a>.
+UWP on Xbox One apps have limited access to the High-Dynamic Range (HDR) capabilities of the Xbox One S and the Xbox One X. For games looking to implement HDR, contact the <a href="https://www.xbox.com/Developers/id">ID@Xbox program</a>.

-<h1>Tools</h1>
+# Tools
 The Visual Studio Graphics Diagnostics (a.k.a.
 VSPIX) supports UWP on Xbox One.

 > Note that neither the Xbox PIX nor the <a href="https://blogs.msdn.microsoft.com/pix/">"new" PIX</a> tool currently support UWP on Xbox One.